kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 # Assignment 1A: Spam Classification

+**UPDATE 21/09 12:00** You will soon receive an email with your team ID, teammate (if applies), and link to your GitHub repository.
+In the meantime, you can find the two starer files here: [classifier.py](classifier.py) and [Report.md](Report.md).

 **URGENT** sign up for the assignment using this form: https://forms.gle/jc3TbUXW2He4XeHv9.

-You will receive the starter files and report template once groups have been formed (before Wed 12:00).

 ## Scenario